nullivex/node-rwhois/README.md

 node-rwhois
 ===========

-Node rWHOIS library that implements the ARIN rWHOIS protocol in a Sinatra style API
+Node RWhois library that implements the ARIN RWhois protocol to serve usage to ARIN

+Routing works similar to express (req,res)